janosch314/GWFish/docs/source/explanation/horizon.md

 The horizon of a given detector is the maximum (luminosity) distance at which it can see a certain kind of signal.

+Recall that a gravitational waveform at cosmological distances can be computed by replacing the $1/r$ prefactor with $1/d_L$, where $d_L$ is the luminosity distance, and by mapping the masses $m_i \to (1+z) m_i$, where
+$z$ is the redshift.
+For details on this and a derivation, see section 4.1.4 of Maggiore (2007).

-If we fix the signal, computing the horizon is just a matter of finding a solution to
+Therefore, if we fix the signal, computing the horizon is just a matter of finding a solution to

 $$ \text{SNR}^* = \text{SNR}(z, d_L)